Regional Intensive Care Nursery

 Going Home

-Babies in the Regional Intensive Care Nursery are discharged when they no longer have emergent medical issues and have reached the following milestones:
+Babies in the Neonatal Intensive Care Nursery are discharged when they no longer have emergent medical issues and have reached the following milestones:

 - can maintain a stable body temperature without the help of an isolette

-- can tolerate feedings and gain weight on a regular basis
+- can tolerate feedings and gain weight regularly

-- does not have an illness which requires care that only a hospital can provide
+- does not have an illness that requires care that only a hospital can provide

-Preparation for your baby's discharge begins early during hospital stay.
-Parents are taught all aspects of baby's care and written instructions will be included in baby's discharge information.
+Preparation for your baby's discharge begins early during the hospital stay.
+Parents are taught all aspects of the baby's care, and written instructions will be included in the baby's discharge information.